doesdev/jao/README.md

 ### Why

-I keep seeing modules popping up that claim the be the simplest way to manage state.
+I keep seeing modules popping up that claim to be the simplest way to manage state.
 Personally I find none simpler than this.

 ### Install